Supply Chain Master Data

 While physical goods dominate traditional supply chain discussions, Service Master Data plays an equally critical role in modern, service-intensive supply chains.

-It defines all recurring and non-recurring service activities, right from logistics operations such as transportation and customs clearance to maintenance, inspection, and third-party warehousing.
+It defines all recurring and non-recurring service activities, right from logistics operations such as transportation and customs clearance to maintenance, inspection, third-party warehousing, and other non-material processes.

-For organizations in logistics, warehousing, or 3PL operations, service data determines how non-material transactions are priced, scheduled, and executed.
+For logistics and 3PL providers, service master data governs how services are scheduled, priced, and executed.

 In modern supply chains, where physical flows are increasingly supported by service-based activities, such as outsourcing logistics, maintenance, and aftersales, this domain provides the operational backbone for service-oriented planning and billing processes.